 Now we get to one of my favorite tactics for doing content and blog post promotion for traffic, using video and Live stream.

-Now, I realize that video isn't for everyone, but if you've never tried it before, then I recommend you dip your feet at least once.
+Now, I realize that video isn't for everyone, but if you've never tried it before, then I recommend you dip your toes at least once.

 When done smartly, video can be very powerful in your blog marketing strategy.
 In fact, according to WordStream, a staggering 87% of marketers use video content.

 Over 50% of marketing professionals around the globe say video brings them the best ROI.